Chillin (Wale song)

-"Chillin" is a song by American rapper Wale, featuring singer Lady Gaga.
+"Chillin" is a song by American rapper Wale, featuring American singer Lady Gaga.
 It was released as the lead single from his debut album, Attention Deficit, on April 14, 2009, by Allido Records.
-Wale had wanted to collaborate with Gaga, and were introduced to each other through the rapper's mentor, Mark Ronson.
+Wale had wanted to collaborate with Gaga, and met the singer through a mutual connection with the rapper's mentor, Mark Ronson.
 "Chillin" was composed by a number of songwriters, including Wale and Gaga, while it was produced by Cool & Dre.
 Recorded in New York City, the song discusses Wale's life in his hometown.
 It has musical influence of 1990s style rapping, and contains two samples from the 1969 song "Na Na Hey Hey Kiss Him Goodbye" by the band Steam, and the 1987 song, "Top Billin'", by Audio Two.

 The song received mixed reviews from contemporary critics.
 Some praised Wale and Gaga's collaboration and composition, while others criticized it.
 "Chillin" reached number 12 on the UK Singles Chart, while in the United States it peaked at number 99 on the Billboard Hot 100.
 The song also reached the lower regions of the record charts in some other nations.
-The accompanying music video features both Wale and Gaga in various locations in and around Washington D.C. and Boston, Massachusetts.
+The accompanying music video features both Wale and Gaga in various locations in and around Washington, D.C., and Boston, Massachusetts.